ArgyaSR/Auction-App-Data-Processing_AWS-Pipeline/README.md

 **Apache Spark** was selected over Apache Flink for processing because:
 1. Spark's PySpark API is more mature and full-featured for Python development
-2. Spark skills are more widely requested in job postings, adding portfolio value
-3. The micro-batch latency (~100ms) is sufficient for auction systems
+2. The micro-batch latency (~100ms) is sufficient for auction systems
-4. Same DataFrame API works for both batch and streaming, reducing code complexity
+3. Same DataFrame API works for both batch and streaming, reducing code complexity

 **PostgreSQL** serves as the operational database (Silver layer) because it provides ACID compliance for transaction integrity, supports complex queries for application needs, and integrates seamlessly with both Spark and visualization tools.